daattali/beautiful-jekyll/2018_readings.md

 **Rationale:**

-This week we want the RCN to think about different ways we define local adaptation and come to a concensus as a network on a definition of local adaptation that we should use.
+This week we want the RCN to think about different ways we define local adaptation and come to a consensus on a definition of local adaptation that we should use as we move forward with the discussions and in the RCN.

 **Paper 1:**  (Paper and Link)